deva-246/Money-Slot-machine-Game-using-Python/Game/algorithm.md

    6.1 Declare global variables named **ROWS , COLS** with a value of **3.**

-   6.2 Specify the number of symbols a row must hold.
+   6.2 Specify the number of symbols.
 Do this with a help of a **dictionary** datatype as below,

       symbol_count ={